 Prices for Simplilearn courses range from $79-$1,500 for skills courses and $3,300-$5,500 for career tracks.
-Payment options vary by course, but students usually have the option of paying the tuition upfront, making monthly payments, or taking out a private loan.
+Payment options vary by course.
+But, students usually have the option of paying tuition upfront, making monthly payments, or taking out a private loan.
 Generally, students make payments via credit card.

 To register, students create an account with their email address or LinkedIn.
 Once registered, students can enroll in any course or track, as long as they meet the prerequisites.